PAIDiPaidThis.com

 How much does a private GP appointment cost in the UK?

 A private GP appointment is how most people start going private, usually because they cannot get an NHS slot for weeks.
 You pay per visit, and the headline price is only part of the story.
-Anything the GP orders on the day, like blood tests or a referral, is charged on top.
+Anything the GP orders on the day, like blood tests or a referral, is charged on top, so the number you see advertised is rarely the number you end up paying.

 The quick version